PAPRIKA (2006) - ANIME REVIEW & ANALYSIS

 Cast/Voices: Megumi Hayashibara, Tôro Furuya, Kôichi Yamadera, Katsunosuke Hori

 Paprika is a magnificent surreal nightmare unlike anything you have ever seen before.
-It is a futuristic thought experiment in which the boundaries between dream and reality are whisked away.
+It is a futuristic thought experiment in which the boundaries between dreams and reality are whisked away.
 It is a bizarre pop art painting turned to life in the most visually striking way imaginable.

 Paprika expanded the horizons of anime filmmaking with exploration of the human psyche at its core.
 It questions the relation between subconscious and conscious dreams.
 Likewise, it also comments on the reliance of understandable narratives in our daily lives.

-Alex argues that Paprika rejects reality by presenting a detective story that is set entirely within the realm of dreams.
+Alex (from the excellent YouTube-channel AlexEnterprises) argues that Paprika rejects reality by presenting a detective story that is set entirely within the realm of dreams.
 It proposes that we don’t need to be grounded in reality to tell compelling stories.
 It even suggests that fantasy might be a desirable factor in our lives.
 The detective certainly appears more content when embracing his dreams, rather than rejecting them.

-Parallels in Anime
+Paprika Parallels in Anime

 Paprika probably requires a few rounds before sinking in, but its many layers are one of its core strengths.
 Taking this trip is like falling down the rabbit hole in Alice in Wonderland, only to land inside one of the nightmarish dream sequences in Akira.

 Looking back at both anime history and Kon’s filmography, the parallels between his work and Akira are more present than ever in Paprika.
 Both films are partly set within haunting nightmares.
 Both stories are interlaced with undertones of social commentary.

-Parallels outside Anime
+Paprika Parallels outside Anime

 Whether Paprika was directly influenced by international films or not is hard to say.
 Its heavy reliance on surrealism brings to mind the horror imagery of Clive Barker, the bizarre storytelling of David Lynch, and the kooky antics of Terry Gilliam.

 The release of Inception in 2010 caused a small uproar among bloggers and anime fans.
 The story in Christopher Nolan’s film was too similar to be a coincidence.
 From the dreams within dreams, the elevator sequence and the hallway significance, down to details like dialogue and wardrobe.
-There is no denying that Inception must be influenced by Kon’s film, or was it maybe just a case of shared dreams.
+There is no denying that Inception must be influenced by Kon’s film, or was it maybe just a case of shared dreams?

-Every now and then, the atmosphere in Paprika seems to mirror the literature of Haruki Murakami.
+Now and then, the atmosphere in Paprika seems to mirror the literature of Haruki Murakami.
 A perception that very well might stem from my fanboy relationship with books like The Wild Sheep Chase, Hard-boiled Wonderland… and Dance Dance Dance.
 That being said, the line between Paprika’s surrealism and Murakami’s magic realism is pretty thin at times.

-When first stepping into the universe of Satoshi Kon, it was a confusing journey indeed.
+When first diving into the universe of Satoshi Kon, it was a confusing journey indeed.
 Nothing made sense, and everything fascinated.
-It was an instant classic of sorts, although the magnitude of its brilliance wasn’t realized until the film had been digested for the 5th time around.
-It is a movie that never ceases to amaze.
+Paprika was an instant classic of sorts, although its brilliance wasn’t realized until the film had been digested for the 5th time.

+One thing is for sure, Paprika is a movie that never ceases to amaze.
 It makes you wonder what kind of mind it takes to come up with such unique imagery and twisted storytelling.
-The deeper you dive into the creation of Kon, the more they fuel your imagination.
+The deeper you dive into the creations of Kon, the more they fuel your imagination.